Forks of The Kern: The gem of the Kern River

-Mile 4.54 – Needlerock Camp: 36.08853, -118.46642 River left just below the rapid.
+Mile 4.54 – Needlerock Camp: 36.08853, -118.46642 River Left.
+This is located just below the rapid.
 This is a beautiful campsite with a fire pit, plenty of flat space, and unbeatable views of Needlerock Falls and the Needles themselves.
 Hike upstream until you reach a large boulder that has the best view.
 In the late spring, Needle Rock camp is known for being filled with ladybugs.

 Mile 4.57 – Downhill Rapid: 36.08821, -118.46684 Class IV.
 Long, and fun rapid.
 Make your way to river right to avoid the bottom hole that is big at medium to high flows that’s located left and center.